syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endtabs %}

+### Flattening redaction annotation

+To flatten the redaction annotation in PDF document, use the following code example.

+{% tabs %}

+{% highlight c# tabtitle="C#" %}

+//Load the existing PDF document.
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");

+//Get the annotation from annotation collection. foreach (PdfAnnotation annot in loadedDocument.Pages[0].Annotations) {
+    //Check for the Redaction annotation.
+    if (annot is PdfLoadedRedactionAnnotation)
+    {
+        //Get the redaction annotation.
+        PdfLoadedRedactionAnnotation redactAnnot = annot as PdfLoadedRedactionAnnotation;

+        //Flatten the redaction annotation.
+        redactAnnot.Flatten = true;

+    }
+}

+//Save the document.
+loadedDocument.Save("Output.pdf");

+//Close the document.
+loadedDocument.Close();

+{% endhighlight %}

+{% highlight vb.net tabtitle="VB.NET" %}

+'Load the existing PDF document.
+Dim loadedDocument As PdfLoadedDocument = New PdfLoadedDocument("../../Data/Input.pdf")

+'Get the annotation from annotation collection.
+For Each annot As PdfAnnotation In loadedDocument.Pages(0).Annotations

+    'Check for redaction annotation.
+    If TypeOf annot Is PdfLoadedRedactionAnnotation Then

+        'Load the redaction annotation.
+        Dim redactAnnot As PdfLoadedRedactionAnnotation = TryCast(annot, PdfLoadedRedactionAnnotation)

+        'Flatten the redaction annotation.
+        redactAnnot.Flatten = True

+    End If

+Next

+'Save the PDF document.
+loadedDocument.Save("Output.pdf")

+'Close the PDF document.
+loadedDocument.Close()

+{% endhighlight %}

+{% highlight c# tabtitle="UWP" %}

+Essential PDF supports flattening redaction annotation only in Windows Forms, WPF, ASP.NET, ASP.NET MVC, and ASP.NET Core platforms.

+{% endhighlight %}

+{% highlight c# tabtitle="ASP.NET Core" %}

+//Get stream from an existing PDF document.
+FileStream docStream = new FileStream("Input.pdf", FileMode.Open, FileAccess.Read);

+//Load the PDF document.
+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

+//Get the annotation from annotation collection. foreach (PdfAnnotation annot in loadedDocument.Pages[0].Annotations) {
+    //Check for the Redaction annotation.
+    if (annot is PdfLoadedRedactionAnnotation)
+    {
+        //Get the redaction annotation.
+        PdfLoadedRedactionAnnotation redactAnnot = annot as PdfLoadedRedactionAnnotation;

+        //Flatten the redaction annotation.
+        redactAnnot.Flatten = true;
+    }
+}

+loadedDocument.Redact();

+//Save the document into stream.
+MemoryStream stream = new MemoryStream(); loadedDocument.Save(stream);

+stream.Position = 0;

+//Close the document.
+loadedDocument.Close(true);

+//Defining the ContentType for PDF file. string contentType = "application/pdf";

+//Define the file name.
+string fileName = "output.pdf";

+//Create a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight c# tabtitle="Xamarin" %}

+Essential PDF supports flattening redaction annotation only in Windows Forms, WPF, ASP.NET, ASP.NET MVC, and ASP.NET Core platforms.

+{% endhighlight %}

+{% endtabs %}

+N> To flatten the redaction annotation from PDF document in ASP.NET Core, you need to include the Syncfusion.Pdf.Imaging.Portable assembly reference in the .NET Core project.

 ## Flattening annotations without calling save method

 Annotations can be flattened by removing the existing annotation and replacing it with graphic objects that would resemble the annotation and cannot be edited.